 As you get older, the skin around your upper eyelid starts to loosen, and the muscles under the eye start to weaken.
 The tendons and ligaments in the area also relax.
 This can cause a number of eye conditions, like entropion.

 Scarring of the skin can cause the eyelids to turn inward.
 Scarring may be a result of trauma, a previous surgery, radiation, chemical burns, or a whole host of reasons.

 Trachoma, for example, can cause the inner surface of the eyelids to roughen up and scar.
 This can distort their shape and the way they close.

 Congenital issues may also be at the root of entropion, though this is rare.(5)

 Some of the symptoms associated with entropion include, but are not limited to, the following:

 Age, previous eye surgeries, and bacterial infections put you at a higher risk for entropion.
 As you get older and the skin around your eyes begins to sag, it can change the way your eyelids shut.
-Surgery and infections can do the same due to scar tissue.
+Eye surgery and infections can do the same due to scar tissue.